progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--To synchronize your work, you run a `git fetch origin` command.
 This command looks up which server origin is (in this case, it’s `git.ourcompany.com`), fetches any data from it that you don’t yet have, and updates your local database, moving your `origin/master` pointer to its new, more up-to-date position (see Figure 3-24).-->

 Um Deine Arbeit abzugleichen, führe ein `git fetch origin`-Kommando aus.
-Das Kommando schlägt nach welcher Server `orgin` ist (in diesem Fall `git.ourcompany.com`), holt alle Daten die dir bisher fehlen und aktualisiert Deine lokale Datenbank, indem es Deinen `orgin/master`-Zeiger auf seine neue aktuellere Position bewegt (siehe Abbildung 3-24).
+Das Kommando schlägt nach welcher Server `orgin` ist (in diesem Fall `git.ourcompany.com`), holt alle Daten die Dir bisher fehlen und aktualisiert Deine lokale Datenbank, indem es Deinen `orgin/master`-Zeiger auf seine neue aktuellere Position bewegt (siehe Abbildung 3-24).

 <!--Figure 3-24.
 The git fetch command updates your remote references.-->